ChrisTho23/DrakeGPT/README.md

 ## Overview & Motivation

+This repository includes:

+- **GPT trained on Drake Lyrics**: A state-of-the-art GPT trained Drake's song lyrics.
+- **Progressive Model Development**: Starting from basic components like single self-attention head, advancing to multi self-attention heads, feed-forward layers, residual connections, and ML optimization techniques (dropout, layer normalization).
+- **Performance Comparisons**: Detailed analysis of different model evolutions, showcasing the incremental improvements in processing Drake's lyrical style leveraging the [weights and biases](https://wandb.ai) tool.
+- **Exploring Model Efficiency**: Investigating Microsoft AI's claim on 1.58 bit quantization, with an aim to implement and evaluate quantization on our final model ([BitNet: Scaling 1-bit Transformers for Large Language Models](https://arxiv.org/abs/2310.11453)).

-Welcome to DrakeGPT, a repository for building a decoder-only generative pre-trained transformer (GPT) with PyTorch, using a dataset of lyrics of song by the artist Drake.
+Welcome to DrakeGPT, a repository for building a decoder-only generative pre-trained transformer (GPT) with PyTorch, using a dataset of lyrics of songs by the artist Drake.
 The song lyrics above were actually generated using the best-performing version of this model.
 This repository is motivated by the thought of iteratively building a GPT according to the original [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper which is depicted below.
 As we aim to understand only the text generation process of such a model, we will only focus on the decoder of this architecture and ignore the encoder and the cross-attention block in the decoder.
 ![attention_is_all_you_need](https://github.com/ChrisTho23/DrakeGPT/assets/110739558/32f867e7-7d1f-4952-86d1-78858ee064eb) <br>
 As one can see, the decoder is composed of multiple components.
 First, the input tokens and their positions are embedded.
 Second, the embeddings are fed into a block consisting of a multi-head self-attention block followed by a feed-forward network (as mentioned above, we ignore the multi-head cross-attention block at this point).
 Both components in this block feature layer normalization at the output and a residual connection that is added to the output of the block.
 Finally, the output of the block passes through a feed-forward layer after which softmax is applied to obtain the output sequence.
 This architecture contains 5 key components: